Nik0k01/reynoldsDeepL/README.md

 2. **Simulation**

    * All cases were automated with `PyFoam`.
-   * Pressure data exported to CSV using OpenFOAM function objects.
+   * Pressure data exported to CSV.

 3. **Machine Learning**

    * Neural network with **geometry embeddings** trained to predict pressure drop.
-   * Compared with a **Random Forest Regressor** for robustness and extrapolation.
+   * Compared with a **Random Forest Regressor**.

 4. **Evaluation**

    * Both models tested on **unseen geometries**.
+They failed to predict the pressure drop accurately.
-   * Random Forest achieved lower MAE and handled unknown geometry classes more gracefully.
+   * Random Forest achieved lower MAE and handled unknown geometry classes better.

 ---

-## 📊 Key Findings
+## 📊 Findings

 * Random Forest achieved **MAE ≈ 0.23**, outperforming the neural network (**MAE ≈ 0.46**).
 * Neural networks struggled to generalize to unseen geometries.
-* Good meshing is more art than science.
-* Fancy models don’t always beat a well-tuned classical one.
+* Random forest often beat neural network on tabular data.

 ---